 This syndrome has been known by many other names throughout the past century, such as non-Addison’s hypoadrenia, sub-clinical hypoadrenia, neurasthenia, adrenal neurasthenia, adrenal apathy and adrenal fatigue.
 Although it affects millions of people in the U.S. and around the world, conventional medicine does not yet recognize it as a distinct syndrome.

-There is considerable information throughout the website about many aspects of adrenal fatigue.
-For a comprehensive explanation of how stress and adrenal fatigue affect your health and what you can do to recover and protect yourself see Dr. Wilson’s book, Adrenal Fatigue: The 21st Century Stress Syndrome.
+There is considerable information throughout this website about many aspects of adrenal fatigue.
+For a comprehensive explanation of how stress and adrenal fatigue affect your health and what you can do to recover and protect yourself see Dr. Wilson’s book Adrenal Fatigue: The 21st Century Stress Syndrome.